Certainty Blog

 Behavior Based Safety (BBS) & the BBS Observation (BBO)

-Behavior-Based Safety (BBS) is a safety management discipline based on the premise that a worker’s behavior is the root cause of many, if not most, workplace incidents and injuries.
-BBS involves observing employees in the workplace and attempts to influence safer behavior through coaching and educating employees to make safer decisions about their actions.
+Behavior-Based Safety (BBS) is a safety management discipline based on the premise that worker behavior is the root cause of many — if not most — workplace incidents and injuries.
+BBS involves systematically observing employees in the workplace and using those observations to influence safer behavior through coaching, education, and structured feedback.
+Organizations that implement effective BBS programs consistently see reductions in Total Recordable Incident Rates (TRIR), improved compliance with OSHA behavioral safety expectations, and stronger alignment with ISO 45001’s requirements for addressing human factors in the workplace.

 Behavior Based Safety for Lasting & Positive Effects on Safety

-At its core, behavior-based safety (BBS) is a scientific approach to understanding and altering human behavior in the workplace to improve safety performance.
-Underlying this approach is the concept that human behavior, actions, and interactions are the root cause of many of safety issues and workplace accidents, injuries, and incidents.
+At its core, Behavior-Based Safety (BBS) is a scientific approach to understanding and modifying human behavior in the workplace to improve safety performance.
+The foundational principle is that human behavior, actions, and interactions are a primary driver of safety incidents, workplace accidents, and occupational injuries.
+Rather than relying solely on engineering controls or procedural compliance, BBS addresses the human element directly — targeting the behavioral patterns that lead to at-risk situations before incidents occur.

 Behavior based safety observation